KHALED-MSOUTI/VegInfo-Final/README.md

-***requirement***
+## Requirement

-Internet connection is required when you open the App first time</br>
-Data will be stored in your phone in cach memmory to use it later even if you haven't internet connection
+Internet connection is required when you open the App for the first time, the data will be stored in your phone in the cache memory to use it later even if you haven't an internet connection.